sparkbox/apprenticeship-gilded-rose/README.md

     git clone git@github.com:guyroyse/gilded-rose-javascript.git

-Hi and welcome to team Gilded Rose.
+Hi, and welcome to team Gilded Rose.

-As you know, we are a small inn with a prime location in a prominent city ran by a friendly innkeeper named Allison.
+As you know we are a small inn with a prime location in a prominent city ran by a friendly innkeeper named Allison.
 We also buy and sell only the finest goods.
 Unfortunately, our goods are constantly degrading in quality as they approach their sell by date.